Exercise 13: Parameters, Unpacking, Variables

 - How do you use the command line?

-- You should have learned to use it real quick by now, but if you need to learn it at this stage, then read the Command Line Crash Course I wrote for this book in Appendix A.
+- You should have learned to use it very quickly and fluently by now, but if you need to learn it at this stage, then read the Command Line Crash Course I wrote for this book in Appendix A.

 - I can't combine ARGV with gets.chomp.